GaryGadget9/ISDM_2020/ISDM.md

 > What do they see in their immediate environment?
 > What do they see others saying and doing?
 > What are they watching and reading?
-- They see a way that can help them to improve their system and number of sales by using a profiling tool
+- The business analysts see a way that can improve their system effectiveness and number of sales by using a profiling tool
 - The customers can see a change in how their relational managers deal with their customers.
 - The relational managers see a better environment that will help them reduce stress via distribution routine and call routing, this will help the team to work more efficiently.